houqp/apps/map/PLAN.md

   * getting directions
   * advanced point and route management
 * integrate map app with other OC maps
-  * show embedded map in contact calendar app.
+  * show embedded map in contact/calendar app.

 ### Adding more features
 * design and implement map app API for expernal applications (marble for example)